zhuganglie/svelteplay/src/routes/blog/learn-english-1.md

 <summary>(3) 4-Point Plan for eMail Content</summary>
 <dl>
 <dt>1.
 Introduction</dt><dd>Briefly describe why you are writing the email.</dd>
 <dt>2.
 Details</dt><dd>Write the content or message that you want to say.
 Use paragraphs and graphic devices to make the message clear.
-Take note of the essential details such as who, what, where, when, why, and how.
+Take note of the essential details such as who, what, where, when, why, and how.</dd>
 <dt>3.
 Response or Action</dt><dd>List the action you request or need to take.
-Use paragraphs and graphic devices if necessary.
+Use paragraphs and graphic devices if necessary.</dd>
 <dt>4.
 Conclusion</dt><dd>Summarize and close the subject.</dd>
 </dl>
 </details>